-The trial ends with the mocking of Jesus, spitting in his face and striking him with the fist, the sheer anger of these religious leaders against Jesus, that's been pent up, that's been waiting an opportunity to be expressed, is now expressed with force.
-They've now got him where they wanted him for so long.
-He's been outwitting them, he's been on the move, he's been popular, he's been performing miracles, he's been well received by the crowds and now he's threatening to take over the whole of the city of Jerusalem - their stronghold.
-But now they've got him.
+The trial ends with the mocking of Jesus, spitting in his face and striking him with the fist, the sheer anger of these religious leaders against Jesus, that has been pent up, waiting an opportunity to be expressed, is now expressed with force.
+They have now got him where they wanted him for so long.
+He has been outwitting them.
+He has been on the move.
+He has been popular, performing miracles, and well received by the crowds and now he is threatening to take over the whole of the city of Jerusalem - their stronghold.
+But now they have got him.
 This trial comes to an end.

 When we add in the information of Luke 22 : 66 - 71, they probably reconvened at daybreak to formalise this discussion, which is the implication of what Luke says.
 As dawn came, they made a final judgement and immediately handed him over to the Roman authorities, went over to see Pontius Pilate, and that is a subject of a future episode.

 What conclusions do we come to, what thoughts and feelings do we have and what reflections do we have, when we are thinking about this trial?
 The first thing that comes to mind is the incredible courage and dignity of Jesus.
 He has conducted himself with such amazing dignity during these incredibly difficult times.
-First of all, in the Garden of Gethsemane, so patient with his disciples - they fall asleep when he's in a life-threatening situation.
-Then he's very gracious with Judas Iscariot calling him a friend even as Judas kisses him with the kiss of betrayal.
-Then he's gracious with the servant of the High Priest who Peter has injured with his sword and heals him; then he doesn't resist arrest and he goes where he's taken.
-Then he is polite to Annas when he goes to Annas' house, the father-in-law of the High Priest, and here he listens to all these absurd allegations and he's silent.
-The only thing he's recorded as saying is, answering under oath, a direct question, and he gives a direct, clear and gracious answer.
+First of all, in the Garden of Gethsemane, so patient with his disciples - they fall asleep when he is in a life-threatening situation.
+Then he is very gracious with Judas Iscariot calling him a friend even as Judas kisses him with the kiss of betrayal.
+He is gracious with the servant of the High Priest who Peter has injured with his sword and heals him; then he doesn't resist arrest and he goes where he is taken.
+Then he is polite to Annas when he goes to Annas' house, the father-in-law of the High Priest, and here he listens to all these absurd allegations and he is silent.
+The only thing he is recorded as saying is, answering under oath a direct question, and he gives a direct, clear and gracious answer.
 We see a wonderful indication here of the character of Jesus Christ - the sheer grace with which he faced humiliation and suffering.

 As we read this, it can make us feel frustrated and angry because this is all so unjust.
-It's unjust for all sorts of reasons.
+It is unjust for all sorts of reasons.
 We ask ourselves a very simple question ‘How can a man be put on trial without having any defence in any legal system?’
 The Sanhedrin itself had a number of rules by which it conducted itself.
-We have information about these rules that come to us from Jewish sources; we can't be entirely sure which rules were applied at which exact time of history, but for the most part the Sanhedrin didn't try people unless they had someone defending them; the Sanhedrin did not meet at night; the Sanhedrin did not meet during a religious feast; the Sanhedrin, did not meet in a private house.
+We have information about these rules that come to us from Jewish sources; we can't be entirely sure which rules were applied at which exact time of history, but for the most part the Sanhedrin did not try people unless they had someone defending them; the Sanhedrin did not meet at night; the Sanhedrin did not meet during a religious feast; the Sanhedrin, did not meet in a private house.
 All these guidelines have been violated here; this isn't a legally constituted Sanhedrin meeting.
-It's a hastily gathered group of people in a desperate situation, trying to rid themselves of Jesus, at breakneck speed before the crowds hear about what they're doing, and threaten their power and try to get Jesus released.
+It is a hastily gathered group of people in a desperate situation, trying to rid themselves of Jesus, at breakneck speed before the crowds hear about what they are doing, and threaten their power and try to get Jesus released.
 They want to do this in the cover of darkness.
-The crowds are asleep; the crowds don't know what's happening.
-Jesus has been arrested at night; he's been tried at night; he's going to be handed over at the earliest possible moment in the morning; they going to ask Pilate to execute at the earliest possible moment on Friday; and by then it's too late, the crowds can't do anything; and Jesus will be dead and gone - they hope.
+The crowds are asleep; the crowds don't know what is happening.
+Jesus has been arrested at night; he has been tried at night; he is going to be handed over at the earliest possible moment in the morning; they are going to ask Pilate to execute at the earliest possible moment on Friday; and by then it is too late, the crowds can't do anything; and Jesus will be dead and gone - they hope.

-There's a creative tension here between Jesus first coming and his second.
+There is a creative tension here between Jesus first coming and his second.
 In his first coming, which we're studying in the Gospels, he came in humanity and humility and he was willing to undergo this terribly painful suffering at the end of his life.
 The suffering has begun and, of course, it will intensify greatly when he is handed over to the Romans and ends up on a cross.
-All the time, there's a creative tension between this and the Second Coming.
-He's going to return, he's going to return in power and glory.
+All the time, there is a creative tension between this and the Second Coming.
+He is going to return in power and glory.

 ‘From now on you'll see the Son of Man sitting at the right hand of the mighty one and coming on the clouds of heaven’.Matthew 26:64, NIV

-Jesus predicts prophetically, this is not the end; this death is just a momentary thing for him; he'll rise again from the dead, he'll ascend to God's right hand and he'll come again in power and authority to rule the world.
-Jesus is utterly secure that he knows he's doing his Father's will, fulfilling the prophetic Scriptures and that he will be rescued from the death to which he is going to be subjected, by a combination of the Jewish ruling authorities and the Roman political leaders.
-There's more to be said about this story and in the next episode, we're going to look at some of the tragic things that happened to the disciples at this very time, as they were scattered and confused after the arrest of Jesus.
-I hope you'll join us then.
+Jesus predicts prophetically, this is not the end; this death is just a momentary thing for him; he will rise again from the dead, he will ascend to God's right hand and he will come again in power and authority to rule the world.
+Jesus is utterly secure that he knows he is doing his Father's will, fulfilling the prophetic Scriptures and that he will be rescued from the death to which he is going to be subjected, by a combination of the Jewish ruling authorities and the Roman political leaders.
+There is more to be said about this story and in the next episode.
+We are going to look at some of the tragic things that happened to the disciples at this time, as they were scattered and confused after the arrest of Jesus.
+I hope you will join us then.